This game is designed to help new classmates to get to know each other's names, while playing, in the first lesson.

 Player C: I know Fyodor Bondarchouk, an actor, and Fyodor Dostoevsky, a writer.

-Player C wins 2 points by the number of given names.
+Player C gets 2 points by the number of given names.

 Names without indicating jobs are not accepted!
-After all the students commented the name Fyodor, Player A is replaced by Player B and so on.
-The game lasts as long as each student introduced himself/herself.
-The winner is the player to get the most points.
+After all the students have commented the name Fyodor, Player A is replaced by Player B and so on.
+The game lasts as long as all the players have introduced themselves.
+At the end, the gained points are counted up.
+The winner is the player to get the most points in total.